Area: 1,630,000 m²

 In July 2016, the plant was visited by King Felipe and Queen Letizia of Spain on the occasion of its 50th anniversary.

-2017 was a demanding year for the plant, dominated by the start of production of the new Polo, which made its world debut in Berlin on June 16, 2017.
+2018 was a demanding year for the plant, dominated by the start of production of the T-Cross, which made its world debut in Amsterdam on September 25, 2018.